-Participation: swirl Exercises
+swirl Exercises

 Modern applied social science requires using a computer to analyze data.
 We will do so using R, which is free, open-source, powerful, and in high demand by employers.
-The best way to learn R is to try it. swirl is an R package that is designed to teach you R. Completing the swirl exercises will help you learn the techniques of the course, and will be needed to participate in class discussions and answer quiz questions.
+The best way to learn R is to try it. swirl is an R package that is designed to teach you R. Completing the swirl exercises can help you learn the techniques of the course.
 These exercises are not submitted to the instructors.